twitter/ios-twitter-image-pipeline/README.md

 written to the disk cache when retrieving from the Network.
 Partial images will be persisted as well and not replace any completed images in the cache.

-Once the image is either hit or retrieved from any of the caches or the network, the retrieved image will percolate back through the caches in its various forms.
+Once the image is either retrieved from any of the caches or the network, the retrieved image will percolate back through the caches in its various forms.